 Here are some general resources related to the History Aptitude Test (HAT).
 Use this page as a hub to branch off and use other resources!

-You will need to take the HAT if you are applying for one of: History 🔗, History and Economics 🔗, History and English 🔗, History and Modern Languages 🔗, or History and Politics 🔗.
+You will need to take the HAT if you are applying for one of: History 🔗, History (Ancient and Modern) 🔗, History and Economics 🔗, History and English 🔗, History and Modern Languages 🔗, or History and Politics 🔗 at Oxford.

 The HAT asks you to provide a considered analysis of a source and what it tells you without being aware of much background information.
 The assessment is therefore only of your skills, not your knowledge.
 It aims to test the skills of critical reading, source analysis, sticking to the question, choosing evidence to support arguments, working autonomously and writing clearly.

-HAT History Faculty Past Papers 🔗 🌟 This page has all the past papers for the HAT going back to 2013.
+HAT History Faculty Past Papers 🔗 🌟 This page has all the past papers for the HAT going back to 2013, alongside webinars.